By Rajkamal Rao

 Go back to Checklist for Core 4 Undergrads

-This page is dedicated to undergraduates - that is, those that want to pursue a traditional 4-year US education to get a BA/BS degree.
+This page is dedicated to undergraduates who are on an F-1 visa who just graduated from an AS degree and wish to pursue a traditional 4-year US education to get a BA/BS degree.

 As the American Association of Community College notes, you are eligible to receive 1 year of Optional Practical Training (OPT) in your field of study when you complete your Associates Degree.